Monday, September 30, 2013

 On Thursday night, after a seven hour drive, we chose to eat at 89 across from the hotel.

-The \Palace Theater - I will do a separate post on this building.
+The Palace Theater - I did a separate post on this building.

 State Capitol Building